SavaiRavikiran/Monitoring_With_Prometheus-Grafana/Markdown1.md

-To make the border color full and bold in the mermaid diagram, you can adjust the `stroke` and `stroke-width` properties in the styles.
-Here's the updated mermaid code with bold and full-colored borders:
+Thank you for providing the correct flow.
+Based on your description, here is the updated mermaid diagram:

 ```mermaid
 graph TD;